SAKavli/eco_ert/README.md

 # eco_ert
-Simple example of ert usage for simulation of a house loan.
+Simple example of ert usage for a sensitivity simulation of a house loan.
+The simulation will create realizations which vary the tax- and interest rates, and ert will plot how the loan will decrease (or increase) over time, indicating at what month you will be debt free.

-As instructed in the ert polyexample documentation, first enable the komodo environment by typing..
+To run this sensitivity simulation example, first enable the komodo environment by typing..

 > source /prog/res/komodo/stable/enable